Weekly Trader's Outlook

 Market Breadth:

 The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
-Wednesday's hawkish FOMC meeting generated a sharp across the board market sell-off and market breadth suffered as a result.
-Remember that the indicator I am using to measure market breadth is conveying that there were a lot of stocks that dropped below their 200-day SMA this week.
-On a week-over-week basis, the SPX (white line) breadth dropped to a one-year low of 55% from 68%, the CCMP (blue line) declined to a three-month low of 43% versus 49%, and the RTY (red line) sank to a four-month low of 51% from 62%.
+Stocks had a volatile week, but market breadth was able to register some modest improvement.
+On a week-over-week basis, the SPX (white line) breadth moved up to 64.20% from 62.20%, the CCMP (blue line) is essentially flat at 48.11% versus 48.95%, and the the RTY (red line) ticked up to 55.06% from 54.72%.

 Source: Bloomberg L.P.